-You can request to have an object 3D printed via IT Direct.
+The 3D printing service is a free service that allows students, faculty and staff to request prints of 3D objects.
 A great community for finding 3D objects can be found on Thingiverse.
 Once the print has been completed, you will be notified by email.
 Prints can be picked-up from the Help Desk during regular business hours.

 3D Printing Information

 All 3D print requests are currently free.
 We may explore charging printing tokens in the future.